Contact Us

 If any of these adjustments exist, the 3PAO will need to perform additional validation activities.

-3. Final Scan
+Stage 3: Final Scan

-A final round of scans should be run by the CSP 5 to 10 days prior to the issuance of the SAR.
+A final round of scans should be run by the CSP 30 days after their initial Scans of Record.
 At this point, all questions related to the personnel running the scans, the processes deployed, and the technologies implemented should be answered.
-The last set of scans should be limited in scope and used to show evidence of remediation activities on the vulnerabilities identified in the assessment phase.
-There are three primary goals related to the last piece of scan evidence:
+The last set of scans should show evidence of remediation activities on the vulnerabilities identified in the assessment phase.

-• Ready for Continuous Monitoring – Are there any high severity findings remaining, and is the CSP ready to provide monthly results to an agency or the Joint Authorization Board (JAB)?
+• Ready for Continuous Monitoring: Are there any high severity findings remaining, and is the CSP ready to provide monthly results to an agency or the Joint Authorization Board (JAB)?